nibreh/yellow-plugin-leaflet/README.md

 # Leaflet plugin 0.6.1

+*I wanted a collaborative map, where users can add markers with description and link to a page.
+For events, or anything else !*

 Embed map and add markers with leaflet & Openstreetmap - Plugin for Yellow CMS - https://github.com/datenstrom

 http://leafletjs.com - *An open-source JavaScript library for mobile-friendly interactive maps*